PROTECTING SENSITIVE DATA AGAINST COMPROMISE OR LOSS

 To ensure that critical proprietary information - including customer records, product design information, and financial documents - remain secure, an enterprise must have the capability to implement and enforce security policies that shut down attempts at unauthorized or inappropriate access.

-The Elemental Security Platform (ESP) provides the first and only comprehensive solution for protecting enterprise data.
-The Elemental ESP provides a policy and risk management based approach to assuring that only authorized users are granted access to data, and that once accessed, the data is safe from misappropriation or tampering.
+The Elemental Security Platform (ESP) provides a comprehensive solution for protecting enterprise data.
+ESP provides a policy and risk management based approach to assuring that only authorized users are granted access to data and that once accessed, the data is safe from misappropriation or tampering.

 Controlling Access To Data